 I want to stress to you that for the most part, these are guidelines.
 I have provided links for products & supplies I feel you may find useful.
 After all, it's the stuff I have either used, or am currently using.
 In the end, use what works for you.
 I want you to be comfortable with the whole process.
 This isn't a chore, or a stress, it's a simple relaxing way to make your own hand cream free from synthetics - at a fraction of the cost.

 My personal preference for heating the ingredients is to use a paper bowl & a cast iron grill over the stove top or if it's during the winter, I forgo the grill & use a paper bowl on top of my wood stove.
 I prefer this method for it's easy clean up & the fact that I can toss the used bowl in the burn pile &/or compost pile.
+It also make a great fire starter.
 If you do not feel comfortable with my method/s, you can always opt. for a small crock pot, putting the ingredients directly into the pot.
 If you have a gas stove you may not feel comfortable with an open flame around your oils.
 This is perfectly understandable.
 You too, can use a small crock pot directly or make clean up easier by using a larger oval shaped crock pot and paper bowls.
 Yet another option is to heat the oils directly in a glass canning jar rather than a paper bowl.